Trello has its roots dating way back to the

 There is no progress chart as well and that is really an essential tool when it comes to project management.

 Basecamp has taken a more traditional approach.
 Your work surface is divided into components like Latest Updates, To-Do Lists, Discussions, etc… Everything is designed to look as simple as possible.
 The compromise is that everything fills segmented rather than a connected process but that is not to say that it’s not easy to get around.

-Some of the drawbacks are that there is that you can miss some crucial updates if you are not around but they tried to remedy it with Catch up button that will summarize entire days work.
+Some of the drawbacks are that there is that you can miss some crucial updates if you are not around but they tried to remedy it with a Catch up button that will summarize the entire day’s work.
 One of the best features is an extremely powerful search tool, something that Trello lacks.

 It will let you quickly find anything within the entire system and that makes it more adaptable to larger companies.
 While we really like centralized charting of milestones and task progression, lack of time tracking is something that a lot of users reported as the key feature that would make it much easier to manage projects.

 What was able to dig up is that Trello has been completely reliable and has an uptime of 100% over the last 2 years.
 There were no downs in service from that aspect we concluded that it is solid as a rock.

 However, when we used it in offline mode and got it back online, not everything synced up quite in its place and he feel that offline reliability could use some touch-up.